harishpakala/DigitalTwinFrameWork/README.md

 </p>
 <br/>

-### Data access between Steps of a FSM
+### Data access between Steps of a Actor

-Every FSM skill is provided by tape by the [DigitalTwinFramework](https://github.com/harishpakala/DigitalTwinFramework) framework.
+Every Actor is provided by tape by the [DigitalTwinFramework](https://github.com/harishpakala/DigitalTwinFramework) framework.
 Each entry in the tape is key value pair.

 ```
 push(key,value)